chichiwang/notes/languages/javascript/you-dont-know-js/02-scope-and-closures/05/README.md

 let studentName = "Suzy";
 ```

 The above program will not execute and will instead immediately throw a `SyntaxError`.
-The error message will indicate something like `studentName has already been declared.` `let` and `const` explicitly disallow re-declaration.
+The error message will indicate something like `studentName has already been declared.` `let` explicitly disallows re-declaration.

-If any of a repeated declaration of an identifier uses `let` or `const`, the same error will occur:
+If any of a repeated declaration of an identifier uses `let`, the same error will occur:

 ```javascript
 var studentName = "Frank";